 The population of hippopotamus originates from the Hacienda Nápoles, the luxurious property built by drug lord Pablo Escobar in Puerto Triunfo, located roughly in between Medellin and Bogota.

-A few hippos were then imported illegally from Africa in the 1980s by the kingpin for his zoo.
+A few hippos were then imported illegally in the 1980s by the kingpin for his zoo.

 Pablo Escobar’s Hacienda Nápoles has turned into a theme park now, managed by the municipality of Puerto Triunfo with water attractions and an animal sanctuary hosting wild animals from monkeys, parrots, elephants, and zebras to hippos.